-(ACCT)

-Course: #223

-Credit: .5

-Duration: Semester

-Grade: 11-12

-Pre: None

-Fee: \$ 5.00
+(ACCT) Course: #223 Credit: .5 Duration: Semester Grade: 11-12 Pre: None \$ 5.00

 Are you considering a career working with children?
 This course is designed for students who would like to learn more about caring for and teaching young children.
 In Foundations of Early Childhood, students will learn skills that will prepare them for careers in the child care industry or to pursue a degree in early childhood or an early childhood education field.
 Students will gain knowledge of child development, early childhood education and develop skills in child care and guidance.
 Student will also learn to plan and implement activities with children in a variety of community settings.
+Students will examine the topics of health, safety, and nutrition within the context of children and the early childhood education setting.
 Students will explore the responsibilities of teaching and gain the skills necessary to work in a career with children.
 Upon successful completion of the course, students may earn the Wisconsin Department of Public Instruction Assistant Child Care Teacher Certification if they are 16 years of age.

-This course is eligible for Dual Credit through MSTC.
-Reference page 17 for more information.
+\\\This course is eligible for Dual Credit through MSTC.
+Reference page 17 for more information.\\\